GeorgeAlep/Activity-Tracker/README.md

     Install the App:
         Unpack the ZIP file
         Download and install the APK on your Android device, or build the app using Android Studio.
+        If opened with Android Studio, wait until the gradle build completes.

     Start Tracking:
         Launch the app, and it will automatically detect your activities (walking, running, driving) based on GPS data.